karimsab/Machine-Learning/README.md

 train = pd.read_csv('.../train.csv')
 test = pd.read_csv('.../test.csv')
 ```
-2. Data vizualisation
+2. Data visualization

-Here, we can use the Seaborn package to do some data vizualisations of our dataset and spot some useful informations.
+We can use the Seaborn package to do some data visualizations of our dataset and spot some useful informations.

 For that, we first split the data in a numerical and a categorical set.
 For your information, numericals data are data that are only numerical (obviously).
 For example, the number of bedrooms (1, 2, 3...).
 And categoricals data are the other ones, for example, the color of bedrooms (blue, green, white...).